pluralsight/guides/in-review/devops/try-docker-vanilla/article.md

 }
 ```

-We can compile with static linking to avoid shared library dependencies.
+We can compile with static linking in order to avoid shared library dependencies.

 ```bash
 gcc -static helloWorld.c -o helloWorld`
 ```

 Verify that there are no dependencies with ldd

 ```bash
 ldd "helloWorld"
 >     not a dynamic executable
 ```

-Create a Dockerfile as follows (configuration for Docker image that
+Now we create a Dockerfile as follows (configuration for Docker image that
 we are about to build).

 ```